 I used Ricky Tims' "Caveman" quilting technique to cut these gentle curves.
 What a fun project — lots of freehand cutting with very little measuring.

-This was made as a floor mat for our baby grandson.
+This was made for our baby grandson.